Policies, Training, and Community Response

 Chief’s message about policies and training

-The Marysville Police Department has received a variety of questions related to policies, training, data collection, and numerous other topics as they relate to the video displaying the needless death of George Floyd in the state of Minnesota.
-Like other Law Enforcement leaders, I welcome the discussions with our community to speak out against injustice as previously noted in my original community statement.
+The Marysville Police Department reacted quickly to the variety of questions surrounding policies, training, data collection, transparency, and numerous other topics as they related to the tragic murder of George Floyd in the state of Minnesota.
+I welcome community discussions on these topics as we work together to address injustice and reinforce 21st Century Policing principles at Marysville PD.

 The Marysville Police Department values of Accountability, Courage, Leadership, Integrity, and Professionalism are in place as a foundation to assure our public of our mission to provide “Service with Honor.”